-- Manufacturing of steel poles comprising standard street light poles, decorative light poles and specialty poles ("Manufacturing Segment"); and - Trading of outdoor lighting products ("Trading Segment").
+- Manufacturing of steel poles comprising standard street light poles, decorative light poles and specialty poles ("Manufacturing Segment"); - Trading of outdoor lighting products ("Trading Segment"); - Renewable energy ("Renewable energy segment"); and - Property development ("Property segment")

 Our Group, through our subsidiary, Mestron Engineering Sdn Bhd ("Mestron Engineering"), has been involved in the steel poles business in Malaysia since 2002.
-Throughout the years, we had participated in several high profile infrastructure projects such as East Klang Valley Expressway, Coastal Highway Southern Link, Sungai Buloh - Kajang MRT project and other prestige residential development projects.
-Further, our Group also have business presence in several geographical areas and supplied our products to international markets over the years, such as Australia, Singapore, Brunei, Korea, Myanmar, Sri Lanka and Maldives.
+Throughout the years, we had participated in several highprofile infrastructure projects such as East Klang Valley Expressway, Coastal Highway Southern Link, Sungai Buloh - Kajang MRT project and other prestige residential development projects.
+Further, our Group also have business presence in several geographical areas and supplied our products to international markets over the years, such as Australia, Singapore, Brunei, Korea, Myanmar, Sri Lanka, Maldives and Philippines.

 Besides, through our subsidiary, Mestron Engineering and Max Lighting Solution Sdn Bhd, we also has been involved in the trading business of various outdoor lighting products since 2010.
 The trading business was started with the intention to complement our offering of various street lighting poles and provide our customers with a one stop destination for all street lighting needs.
-Our Group is currently the authorised distributor for various world renowned lighting brands, such as Phillips, General Electric, Gruppe, Nikkon and Osram.
+Our Group is currently the authorised distributor for various world-renowned lighting brands, such as Phillips, General Electric, Gruppe, Nikkon and Osram.